 Maybe it starts with the sniffles.
 Maybe it starts with a cough and mild aches and pains.
-Maybe it’s a long day with an upset stomach.
-Whatever the cause, curing your child’s cold symptoms is going to take some know-how.
+Maybe it's a long day with an upset stomach.
+Whatever the cause, curing your child's cold signs and symptoms is going to take some know-how.
 This is a great place to start.

 Is It a Low-Grade Fever, or More Serious?

 Does your child's forehead feel hot?
 Does he or she wake up in a cold sweat?
 Fevers can be scary, but how hot does one need to be before a parent should find a way to cool it?

 According to pediatricians, if your child is warmer than 100.4 degrees, he or she may be at an increased health risk.
 Call the doctor if your child is this warm and is fewer than 6 months old, shows other symptoms, has been feverish for three days or longer, or has yet to be vaccinated.

 If these are not the case, it is generally safe to use children's ibuprofen or acetaminophen as common cold remedies, which have the additional benefit of pain relief.
 Aspirin should never be given to anyone under age 19, say many pediatric doctors.
 Aspirin use in children elevates the risk of Reye's syndrome, a serious but rare illness that can harm the brain and liver.